sahilrajput03/sahilrajput03/book-logs/README.md

 # Books

+**Currently reading:**
+- Grit: The Power of Passion and Perseverance ~ Angela Duckworth
+- Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future ~ Ashlee Vance

 **Business/Startup/Management**
 - No Rules Rules: Netflix and the Culture of Reinvention ~ Erin Meyer and Reed Hastings
 - Rework ~ David Heinemeier Hansson and Jason Fried